About Cusco

 - Budget-Friendly:

-- Mercado San Pedro: A bustling market with numerous food stalls offering local specialties at affordable prices.
+- Mercado San Pedro: A bustling market offering a variety of local dishes at affordable prices.

 - Mid-Range: